AtulKr1/Employee-Directory-App-using-AWS/ReadMe.txt

 we will be deploying all this services using the GUI not the CLI so follow the steps in the UpGiven Files.

+Skip step 1&2 If you wish to use AWS using root Account